HCX Bulk Migration operations and best practices

 • The VM can be migrated using Cold migration to ensure completion, despite the service disruption.

-• In case bulk migration fails, the recommendation is for the customer to use DR instead and ensure the protection is completed before manually triggering recovery to bring up the VM instance on the target site.
+• If the bulk migration fails, the recommendation is for to use DR instead and ensure the protection is completed before manually triggering recovery to bring up the VM instance on the target site.

-• DR Protection Recovery can be used only as a last resource, to fail over all required VMs once those are protected.
+• DR Protection Recovery can be used only as a last resort, to fail over all required VMs once those are protected.

 Note: DR Protection Recovery would be a more manual and lengthy process but with a higher chance for success given any infrastructure and network limitations.